-Related Regulation: 19, 20, 59, 78
+Related Regulation: 15-16, 51, 69

 Line of Enquiry 14: The extent to which individuals have access to information about the service to enable them to have a clear understanding of service provision and records relating to how the service is delivered are accurate, accessible and available to people and their representative.
-(Regulation 19, 20, 59, 78)
+(Regulation 15-15, 51, 69)

-Statutory Guidance - Regulation 19 - Information about the service
+Statutory Guidance - Regulation 15 - Information about the service

-- A written guide is available to individuals, the placing authority and any representatives, which provides information about the service. - The guide is in plain language and in a format that reflects the needs, age and level of understanding for whom the service is intended.
+- A written guide is available to individuals, the placing authority and any parents/representatives, which provides information about the service. - The guide is in plain language and in a format that reflects the needs, age, and level of understanding for whom the service is intended.
 The guide is made available in formats and media accessible and appropriate to the audience.
-For example, preferred and appropriate language, large print, audio, computerised and visual aids.
-When required it is explained in the individual's preferred method of communication. - Where required, individuals are supported to understand the contents of the guide and what it means for them. - The guide sets out the areas required by regulation 19 (3) and in addition includes the following: - o arrangements for welcoming and supporting individuals; - o the ethos, culture and priorities of the regulated service including summary of statement of purpose; - o how to access the most recent inspection report completed by the service regulator; - how to access the most recent annual return for the service; - o key staff who will be supporting the individual; - o how to contact the responsible individual; - o the opportunities and mechanisms for the involvement of families, carers, volunteers and the community; - the complaints procedure and how to make a complaint; contact details and role of the Public Service Ombudsman for Wales, service regulator, Citizen Voice Body (Llais), Children's Commissioner and Older People's Commissioner for Wales (as appropriate); - access to, and support to access, relevant advocacy services and other agencies or services, such as primary - o Healthcare Services (GP; Dentist; Optometrist, Pharmacist, Chiropodist, Hospital visits); - access to, and support to access, relevant digital communication devices and/or assistive technology
+For example, preferred and appropriate language, large print, audio, computerised, visual aids.
+When required it is explained in the individual's preferred method of communication. - Where required individuals are supported to understand the contents of the guide and what it means for them. - The guide sets out the areas required by regulation 15(3) and in addition includes the following: - o arrangements for welcoming and supporting individuals; - o the ethos, culture and priorities of the service including a summary of the statement of purpose; - o how to access the most recent inspection report completed by the service regulator; - o key staff who will be supporting the individual; - o how to contact the responsible individual; - o the opportunities and mechanisms for the involvement of families, carers and the community; - o the complaints procedure and how to make a complaint; - contact details and role of the local social services authority, service regulator and Children's Commissioner (as appropriate); - o access to, and support to access, relevant advocacy services and other agencies or services, such as primary healthcare services (GP; Dentist; Optometrist, Pharmacist, Chiropodist, Hospital visits);

-- o arrangements for contributing views and participation in the running of the service; - fees range, any additional fees or costs payable by the individual, method of payment, notice of increase; - terms and conditions including circumstances in which the service may cease to be provided and notice periods; and - o how individuals can access their own records. - Additional requirements for accommodation-based services: - o policy on accommodating personal preferences, e.g. pets, furniture etc; - o availability of, and support to access, telephone, Wi fi, internet etc; - o activities, including support to access community services and activities; - o facilities available as part of the service; and - o information about health and safety including any fire safety and evacuation procedures.
+- o access to, and support to access, relevant digital communication devices and/or assistive technology - o arrangements for contributing views and participation in the running of the service; - o fees range, any additional fees or costs payable by the individual, method of payment, notice of increase; and - o terms and conditions including circumstances in which the service may cease to be provided and notice periods; and - o how individuals can access their own records. - o policy on accommodating personal preferences, e.g. pets, furniture etc; - o availability of, and support to access, telephone, Wi fi, internet etc; - o activities, including support to access community services and activities; - o facilities available as part of the service; and - o information about health and safety including any fire safety and evacuation procedures.

-Statutory Guidance - Regulation 20 - Service agreement
+Statutory Guidance - Regulation 16 - Service agreement

-- Individuals using the service are given a copy of the agreement contract which details the individual service to be provided and, with, where applicable: - o information about any costs payable by the individual; and what they cover; - o information about any costs payable by the placing authority, and what they cover; - arrangements for how payments are to be made; - o any late payment charges; - o terms and conditions of the service including termination of contract and notice period; - o arrangements and timescales for notifying individuals of contractual changes; and - the rooms to be used in accommodation-based services.

-So they can make decisions about their care and support.
+- Individuals using the service are given a copy of the agreement / contract which details the individual service to be provided and, where applicable: - o information about any the costs covered by the individual and what they cover; - o information about any costs payable by the placing authority and what they cover; - o arrangements for how payments are to be made; - o any late payment charges; - o terms and conditions of the service including termination of contract and notice period; - o Arrangements and timescales for notifying individuals of contractual changes; and - o the rooms to be used - so that they can make decisions about their care and support. - In the case of children looked after, this information will also be provided to the placing authority. - Service agreements and contracts are in line with consumer law.